Landscape Masterworks from the Paul G. Allen Family Collection

 The exhibition reveals the power of landscape to locate the viewer in time and place—to record, explore, and understand the natural and man-made world.
 Artists began to interpret the specifics of a picturesque city, a parcel of land, or dramatic natural phenomena.

 In the 19th century, the early Impressionists focused on direct observation of nature.
-This collection is particularly strong in the works of Monet: Five great Monet landscapes spanning thirty years are featured, from views of the French countryside to one of his late immersive representations of water lilies, Le Bassin aux Nymphéas of 1919.
-Cézanne himself and fellow Post-Impressionists such as Vincent van Gogh used a more frankly subjective approach to create works such as La Montagne Sainte-Victoire (1888-90) and Orchard with Peach Trees in Blossom (1888).
+This collection is particularly strong in the works of Monet: five great Monet landscapes spanning thirty years are featured, from views of the French countryside to one of his late immersive representations of water lilies, Le Bassin aux Nymphéas of 1919.
+Cézanne and his fellow Post-Impressionists used a more frankly subjective approach to create works such as La Montagne Sainte-Victoire (1888-90).
 The exhibition also features a rare landscape masterpiece by the Austrian painter Gustav Klimt, Birch Forest of 1903.

 The last part of the exhibition explores the paintings of artists working in the complexity of the 20th century.
 In highly individualized ways, artists as diverse as Georgia O’Keeffe, Edward Hopper, David Hockney, Gerhard Richter and Ed Ruscha bring fresh perspectives to traditional landscape subjects.

-Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection is co-organized by Portland Art Museum, Seattle Art Museum, with the Paul G. Allen Family Collection, and will be curated by Bruce Guenther, chief curator and The Robert and Mercedes Eichholz Curator of Modern and Contemporary Art.
+Seeing Nature: Landscape Masterworks from the Paul G. Allen Family Collection is co-organized by the Portland Art Museum and Seattle Art Museum with the Paul G. Allen Family Collection, and curated in Portland by Brian Ferriso, The Marilyn H. and Robert B. Pamplin Jr. Director.

 This exhibition is supported by an indemnity from the Federal Council on the Arts and the Humanities.